wardwar/elixir-beans-coffee-brewing/README.md

-# V60 Brew Timer
+# Elixir Beans - V60 Brew Timer

+⚗️ **for coffee adventurers**

-A beautiful, minimalist web application for guiding users through the V60 manual coffee brewing process with precise timing, pour tracking, and brewing techniques.
+A beautiful, mystical web application for guiding users through the V60 manual coffee brewing process with precise timing, pour tracking, and brewing techniques.
+Part of the Enchantment Series by Elixir Beans.

 ## Features